 (We would like to thank Viridiana García, Zuri’s mother, for sharing the protocols of her school with us)

 About the authors

-Eugenia Araiza Eugenia has a Degree in Nutrition specialized in Diabetes and she is a Diabetes Educator.
-She was diagnosed with Type 1 diabetes 25 years ago, she is the creator of Healthy Diabetes.
+Eugenia Araiza Eugenia has a Degree in Nutrition specialized in Diabetes and she is a diabetes educator.
+She was diagnosed with type 1 diabetes 25 years ago, she is the creator of Healthy Diabetes.
 She really enjoys studying and helping others in managing their different types of diabetes.
-She loves studying, managing Type 1 diabetes, and nutrition.
+She loves studying, managing type 1 diabetes, and nutrition.
 She especially enjoys writing about the impact diabetes has in her life.
-She lives surrounded by the love of her family, Luis Felipe, who lives with LADA type diabetes and her teenage son, Indigo.
+She lives surrounded by the love of her family, Luis Felipe, who lives with latent autoimmune diabetes in adults (LADA) type diabetes and her teenage son, Indigo.

 For more information on what you can do to protect yourself and others, visit coronavirusdiabetes.org and share the #BigLittleChanges you are making.